List of exercises

 Have a look at the generated file and discuss what you see.

-In future you can re-create this environment with:
+In the future — or on a different computer — we can re-create this environment with:

 $ conda env create -f environment.yml